If your family did not have the tradition of writing thank you notes when you were growing up, it is possible that you have never written one.

 Before you start, review the thank you note basics.
 Knowing what is needed, just like in a cooking recipe, will help you give confidence and lessen your fear.

-First, identify what gift you’d like to send a thank you note for.
+First, identify what gift you’d like to send a thank-you note for.

 Since finding an address can sometimes be an issue, for your first thank-you note, start with someone for which you already know their address.
+Or if you are going to say thank-you in another way, you don’t need to know their address.

 Review the example below to get an idea of what to write.